Digital Trends for the New Year

 While competitive pricing will continue to be a large factor in purchase decisions, consumers, especially millennials, will also factor in brand authenticity, reliability, social consciousness and philanthropy.
 Fewer and fewer retailers will participate in the aggressive price slashing in the discounting race-to-the-bottom of the last few years, focusing more efforts on brand storytelling and performance metrics like fast shipping and generous return policies.

 After Amazon opened the floodgates to eCommerce businesses in China, cheap Chinese goods have forced US brands to double-down on quality assurance and customer care measures.
-2017 will see a bigger focus on differentiators like personalization, loyalty programs, and trustmarks.
+This year will see a bigger focus on differentiators like personalization, loyalty programs, and trustmarks.

 Real-Time Customer Support